 Small businesses in Delaware that are owned by women, veterans, or minorities have a number of resources available to them.
 Find where and how to get free grants (from the government, corporations or charities), loans (which can often be deferred), and other capital.
-There are banks, lenders, corporate foundations, and non-profits near you, listed below, that provide loans, grants, business advice and more.
+There are banks, lenders, corporate foundations, and non-profits near you that offer free MWBE grants and loans in DE.

 In almost all cases, the financial assistance is combined with other support.
 Startups, small businesses, and entrepreneurs can not only get a loan, grant, or other type of financing, but most agencies also give general business advice (for free).
 It may be help with marketing, business plan development, mentoring, online support and much more.
 This means a minority or women owned business can both get funds as well as ongoing support.
 The financial aid and free advice is even more effective for female and minority businesses.